What Is Resilience?

 Merriam-Webster defines resilience as an ability to recover from or adjust easily to misfortune or change.

-A death or major loss, a move, a change in career, starting school, a new baby or the blending of a family, the beginning or ending of an intimate relationship; these things are extremely challenging, but sometimes it seems like we can spring back rather quickly and with minimum effort, and at other times it can be a herculean task to simply get through the day.
+A death or major loss, a move, a change in career, starting school, a new baby or the blending of a family, the beginning or ending of an intimate relationship; these things are extremely challenging and overwhelming.
+Sometimes it seems like we can spring back rather quickly and with minimum effort, and at other times it can be a herculean task to simply get through the day.

 How resilient you are determines whether you’ll bounce back easily after a challenge, or whether it will lay you flat.